lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 You can, however, replicate these same characteristics in CLIs by implementing interactive usage modes.

-Interactive usage modes will prompt the user for the necessary input instead of expecting people to provide them all once through a bunch of flags.
+Interactive usage modes will prompt the user for the necessary input instead of expecting people to provide them all at once through a bunch of flags.

 <img style="margin-bottom: -18px; max-height: 500px;" src="/assets/cli-ux/interactive-mode.gif" alt="Implementing an interactive mode for a NPM package management tool">
 <center><i>Implementing an interactive mode for a NPM package management tool.</i></center>